dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/index.md

         await document.getElementById('div-ui-container').append(cameraEnhancer.getUIElement());

-        // Triggered when the video frame is detecting quad normalizer.onQuadDetected = (results, sourceImage) => {
+        // Triggered when a quadrilateral is detected from the video frame. normalizer.onQuadDetected = (quadResults, sourceImage) => {
-            console.log(results);
+            console.log(quadResults);
         };

-        // Pause the video and selecting, editing a quad when the button is clicked. document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
+        // Pause the video and edit a quadrilateral when the button is clicked. document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
             normalizer.confirmQuadForNormalization();
         })

-        // Normalize with the confirmed quad when the button is clicked. document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
+        // Normalize with the confirmed quadrilateral when the button is clicked. document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
             try {
                 const res = await normalizer.normalizeWithConfirmedQuad();